satwiksps/Neural_Network_in_MATLAB/README.md

 Open any .m file in MATLAB to run and experiment.

 ## Target Audience:
-Students learning neural networks.
+Students learning neural networks.<br />

-AI/ML enthusiasts looking for practical implementations.
+AI/ML enthusiasts looking for practical implementations.<br />

-Researchers and developers interested in MATLAB-based AI tools.
+Researchers and developers interested in MATLAB-based AI tools.<br />

-Feel free to contribute or raise issues if you have questions or suggestions!
+Feel free to contribute or raise issues if you have questions or suggestions!<br />